dhutapratama/docs/valet.md

 #### `~/.config/valet/valet.sock`

-This file is the PHP-FPM socket used by Valet's Nginx installation.
-This will only exist if PHP is running properly.
+This file is the GO-FPM socket used by Valet's Nginx installation.
+This will only exist if GO is running properly.

 #### `~/.config/valet/Log/fpm-php.www.log`

-This file is the user log for PHP errors.
+This file is the user log for GO errors.

 #### `~/.config/valet/Log/nginx-error.log`